 “In Mexico, guns are illegal and look at all of the gun violence there.”

-First it should be noted that guns are NOT illegal in Mexico (for some reason this gets repeated often, but it is not true).
+First, it should be noted that guns are NOT illegal in Mexico (for some reason this gets repeated often, but it is not true).
 See Gun politics in Mexico

-Another fallacy here is that the proponents of these arguments are using a developing country as their example.
+Another anti-gun control fallacy here is that the proponents of these arguments are using a developing country as their example.
 Comparing developed countries to one another gives us a different picture.
 It’s clear that the US (which has the loosest gun laws among developed nations) is off the charts in terms of gun deaths.
 So international stats don’t bode well for gun regulation opponents (unless they stick to using undeveloped or developing nations to make their point–and that’s a pretty low baseline to use).
 Many gun control opponents counter that in other countries, similar deaths occur but with other weapons.
 However, murder rates are also higher in the US.
-This also leaves little room to use stats to argue that loose gun restrictions make it easier for murder victims to defend themselves against attempted murders/homicides (at least enough to off set the increased murders/homicide attempts they face under looser gun laws).
+This also leaves little room to use stats to argue that loose gun restrictions make it easier for murder victims to defend themselves against attempted murders/homicides (at least enough to offset the increased murders/homicide attempts they face under looser gun laws).

 Murder Rates in the US and other countries

 Intentional Homicide and Rape?
 The US also ranks #1 or close to #1 among developed nations.
 Keep in mind, these are the crimes that anti-gun control sources claim our high gun ownership helps prevent.
 It’s also worth noting that that Nordic nations have high rates when it comes to rape.
-Many anti-gun law activists cite the Nordic countries as high gun owning havens (at least by European standards) and note their relatively low homicide rates as evidence that higher gun ownership suppresses homicide.
+Many anti-gun law activists cite the Nordic countries as a high gun owning havens (at least by European standards) and note their relatively low homicide rates as evidence that higher gun ownership suppresses homicide.
 On the other hand, also using rape as a leading reason for loose gun restrictions (to help women offset the size/strength advantage of men) makes the high rate of rape in these countries result in an awkward contradiction.

 A scatter plot of OECD countries showing their relationship between intentional homicides and gun freedom index does reveal an overall correlation between lower rates of intentional homicide and “lower gun freedom.”